Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 ### 6. Confirm transaction results

-Use the hash value from the response to the `submit_multisigned` command to look up the transaction using the [`tx` command](reference-casinocoind.html#tx).
+Use the hash value from the response to the `submit_multisigned` command to look up the transaction using the [`tx` command](reference-stoxumd.html#tx).
 In particular, check that the `TransactionResult` is the string `tesSUCCESS`.

 On the live network, you must also confirm that the `validated` field is set to the boolean `true`.
 If the field is not `true`, you might need to wait longer for the consensus process to finish; or your transaction may be unable to be included in a ledger for some reason.

 In stand-alone mode, the server automatically considers a ledger to be `validated` if it has been manually closed.

-    $ casinocoind tx BD636194C48FD7A100DE4C972336534C8E710FD008C0F3CF7BC5BF34DAF3C3E6
+    $ stoxumd tx BD636194C48FD7A100DE4C972336534C8E710FD008C0F3CF7BC5BF34DAF3C3E6
-    Loading: "/home/mduo13/.config/casinocoin/casinocoind.cfg"
+    Loading: "/home/mduo13/.config/stoxum/stoxumd.cfg"
     Connecting to 127.0.0.1:5005
     {
     	"result": {